 Nemophila menziesii.
 Charming, low-growing, and full of personality, Nemophila Baby Blue Eyes grows to 10-15cm (4-6") tall, and looks dazzling planted en masse in rockeries or as edging.
 It also mixes particularly well with other self-sowing annuals.
 Attractive to bees and other beneficial insects.
 Direct sow Baby Blue Eyes Nemophila seeds in early spring, when a risk of frost is still possible.
 This low growing flower will perform in window boxes, hanging baskets, any container, and also in between rows in the vegetable garden.
 Sow short rows every three weeks in sprint and enjoy a carpet of sky blue all summer long.

 Start indoors, in peat or coir pots, 6-8 weeks before planting out.
-It’s probably simpler to direct sow in early spring, when a chance of frost is still possible (mid-March on the coast).
-In mild winter areas, you can direct sow in the fall.
+It’s probably simpler to direct sow in early spring, when a chance of frost is still possible.
+In mild winter areas, seeds can also be direct sown in the fall.
 Ideal soil temperature for germination: 12°C (55°F).
 Seeds should sprout in 7-21 days.